Module 2: Secure Your AWS Account

 The link opens a browser window and displays the New user sign up page.

-A short delay occurs while the user is provisioned.
+• A short delay occurs while the user is provisioned.

 The AWS console opens.

-On the Register MFA device page, select the MFA device to use with the account.
-Options not supported by your browser or platform are dimmed and can’t be selected.
+• Options not supported by your browser or platform are dimmed and can’t be selected.

-We will walk through the screens for the Authenticator app option.
-This is similar to the process you followed when you set up the MFA device for your root user in the first part of the tutorial.
+• This is similar to the process you followed when you set up the MFA device for your root user in Module 2.
 The difference is that this MFA device is being registered with IAM Identity Center instead of IAM.
-If you select a different MFA device, follow the instructions for the device you selected.

-Select the Show QR code link to show a unique QR code for your AWS organization.
-If you can't scan the QR code, choose the Show secret key link to display a text key that you can enter into the Authenticator app to identify your organization.
+• If you can't scan the QR code, choose the Show secret key link to display a text key that you can enter into the Authenticator app to identify your organization.
 Either scan the QR code with your authenticator app or enter the code in your authenticator app to link your authenticator device to your organization.

 Note: When registering an MFA device with IAM identity Center, only one authenticator code is required for registration.

-Your device is successfully registered, select Done
+10. Your authenticator app is successfully registered, select Done

 You can register another device, rename or delete your existing MFA device or from the MFA devices page.

-The AWS management console opens.
-As a user with administrative access you can add services, add additional users, and configure policies and permissions.
+• The AWS management console opens.
+As a user with administrative access, you can add services, add additional users, and configure policies and permissions.
 You no longer need to use your root user to accomplish these tasks.

 Conclusion